Zoloft and Weight: How Can Sertraline Affect the Body Weight?

 - Individual factors like genetic interactions to sertraline including your metabolism, lifestyle, hormones, stress level, exercise, dietary intake, pregnancy or breastfeeding on Zoloft, and other conditions may influence the weight gain.

 - Dosage is perhaps the most important factor in the equation.
 Does Zoloft make people gain weight?
 Yes, it does.
 In those who take a higher dosage of sertraline.
 Higher dosage means that people are giving the medication more control over their nervous system than the innate homeostatic functioning.
 In case, if an individual experiences weight gain at a lower dose, increased dosage can double the weight gain or lead to sertraline HCL high.

 - Time span over which you have been taking sertraline plays a vital role in determining how many pounds you have gained.
 Prolonged usage of the drug makes individuals tolerant to its effects and leads to the dosage increase.

-- If patients are taking other medications or mixing sertraline with substances like cannabis, or drinking hard liquors during Zoloft therapy, then they can’t rule out the fact that the interaction effect could increase the body mass.
+- If patients are taking other medications or mixing sertraline with cannabis, or drinking during Zoloft treatment course, then they can’t rule out the fact that the interaction effect could increase the body mass.

 Preventing Weight Gain From Zoloft

 Health professionals are advising the next steps to avoid sertraline weight gain:

 - Before starting on Zoloft, get weighed and report about all mass changes to your concerned doctor.